frederic-perez/AmE-dictionary/data/idioms.md

 __come across something__
 __come across__ :four::hammer:
 __come again?__ :two::hammer:
-__come and go__ :two::hammer: (came and went) _The seasons came and went, but the memories of that summer lingered like a sweet melody in her heart._
+__come and go__ :three::hammer: (came and went) _The seasons came and went, but the memories of that summer lingered like a sweet melody in her heart._
 __come as no surprise__ :two: To be completely unsurprising. _Considering how much they had been fighting lately, their break-up came as no surprise._
 __come by__
 __come clean__ To admit something to someone, often regarding a wrongdoing that one has tried to hide. _The kids finally came clean about eating the cookies I’d made for the bake sale._